Kim-Macdonald/mergeQCresults_plusMissing/README.md

     *.qc.csv (artic qc summary)

-We use the following pipelines to produce the result files shown above: BCCDC-PHL/ncov2019-artic-nf (forked from connor-lab/ncov2019-artic-nf) and BCCDC-PHL/ncov-tools (forked from jts/ncov-tools)
+<b>We use the following pipelines to produce the result files shown above:</b> BCCDC-PHL/ncov2019-artic-nf (forked from connor-lab/ncov2019-artic-nf) and BCCDC-PHL/ncov-tools (forked from jts/ncov-tools)

 ## Example of output (click to open in new window and enlarge):